mcindoe/meal-prep/README.md

 ## Environment

 * Check the tested Python version in the CI.
 At the time of writing this is Python 3.12
-* Set up a new Python virtual environment and install the packages in the `requirements.txt` file: `pip install -r requirements.txt`
+* Set up a new Python virtual environment, install `poetry` (if not already present on your machine) and `poetry install`